djeada/djeada/README.md

 Hello and thank you for visiting my GitHub profile.

-I work as a software engineer specializing in back-end development, DevOps, and machine learning.
+I work as a software engineer specializing in backend development, DevOps, and machine learning.

 My side projects, resources for the courses I develop, and thoughts on numerous things that interest me may all be found here.